Our Vision in Action:

 Did you know?

-Subgrants distributed to colleges and community partners
+Subgrants distributed to colleges and community partners.

-Four-pronged strategy: student aid, employee aid, college subgrants, and workforce development
+Four-pronged strategy: student aid, employee aid, college subgrants, and workforce development.

 Overview